intechstudio/grid-documentation/docs/guides/troubleshooting/bootloader.md

 import ImageLightbox from '@site/src/general-layout-components/ImageLightbox'

-:::caution Firmware Crash issue, Grid Editor disconnects, module appears dead
+:::caution Firmware Crash issue, for Grid modules purchased before May of 2023

+The bootloader update described below will help solve the following:  Grid Editor disconnects, D51 arch module appears dead, LEDs only flicker for a split second before turning off when module is plugged in.

 This issue arises because of an outdated bootloader version, and causes frequent firmware crashes on module boot.
 This results in modules booting into black LEDs as if the module was off.